4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-07-slae-assignment-1.md

 addr.sin_port = htons(1337); //Port no.
 addr.sin_addr.s_addr = hton1(INADDR_ANY); //Use any interface to listen
 ```
-This part of code is responsible for defining the address family, port, and interface parameters, based on which we create our socket.
+This part of the code is responsible for defining the address family, port, and interface parameters, based on which we create our socket.
 Executing `man 7 ip` gives us a better understanding of the IP Address format:

 ```
 Address format